Wedding of Mary I of England and Philip of Spain: Surrey and Hampshire

 The Spanish courtier Pedro Dávila y Zúñiga, Marques de las Navas (1498–1567) arrived in England at Plymouth in June and was met by the Earl of Pembroke.
 Edward Sutton, 4th Baron Dudley, wrote to the royal council in London from Basing describing the reception of the Marquess de las Navas, who had travelled to Shaftesbury and to Wilton House, where he enjoyed hare coursing and planned to meet Mary at Guildford Castle.
 He brought a gift of a diamond jewel from Philip.
 A courtier, Juan de Varaona, recorded that Mary wore the diamond and ruby presented by de las Navas on the wedding day.
 Mary wrote to the Mayor of Exeter from Guildford on 22 June, thanking him for looking after the Marquess.
 The Marquess would act as Mary's interpreter for her Spanish guests.

 Philip left La Coruña on 12 July 1554.
-It was intended for him to sail in a royal galleass provided by Álvaro de Bazán the Elder, but when this clashed against Mary's wish for Philip to sail in a English carrack, it was decided for him to travel in a third ship, with Bazán in his entourage.
+Among other guests, his retinue included Martín Cortés, the mestizo son of conquistador Hernán Cortés.
+It was intended for him to sail in a royal galleass provided by Álvaro de Bazán the Elder, but when this clashed against Mary's wish for Philip to sail in an English carrack, it was decided for him to travel in a third ship, with Bazán in his entourage.
 The chosen ship was the galleon Espíritu Santo, commanded by Martín Jiménez de Bertendona.
 The Spanish fleet included the great galleasses Santa María and Santa María Magdalena, also owned by Bazán, along with several 300-gun galleons.
 They were escorted by 31 English ships, including the Mary Willoughby and the Salamander.